Jekabz/someNotes/JAVA STUFF/OCA_PREP/Data_Types.md

 #### Primitive variables
 * Simplest data types
 * Java is strongly typed language, apart from JavaScript
+* A literal is a fixed value that can be assigned to some variable
 ![pic](https://github.com/Jekabz/someNotes/blob/master/JAVA%20STUFF/OCA_PREP/Screenshot%20from%202016-03-26%2011:31:59.png)

 * `byte`
   * 8 bits